 SHOWCASE OUR NATURAL RESOURCES & PROTECT THE ENVIRONMENT

 Many people love to come to Raystown Lake and enjoy the wilderness, plants and aquatic life.
 However, there are very few access points to get to the water at Raystown Lake, especially if the visitor is handicapped in any way or has limited mobility.
 Since only 4% of the shoreline around Raystown Lake is accessible by vehicle, we feel there is ample room for more access to the lake on the northeastern shore close to our private property.
 We have enlisted the support of Juniata College in helping with the environmental oversight of our project when it moves forward.
 Juniata College has a stellar environmental studies program and has operated a field station on Raystown Lake for more than 25 years.
 (Click for details)

 With the guidance of the USACE, we hope to expand hiking and biking trails and help coordinate or fund programs for the public on the local plants, animals, and aquatic life.

 HELP SUPPORT THE LOCAL TOURISM INDUSTRY

 Tourism is the second largest industry in Huntingdon County.
 According to the Huntingdon County Visitor’s Bureau, there is a shortage of hotel rooms, convention space and camping sites in our area.
 This has limited larger groups, such as large fishing tournaments, destination weddings and mid-sized conventions, from coming to Raystown Lake.
-Terrace Mountain Lodge would have convention facilities and higher-end rooms, along with many services found in larger resorts such as a spa and fine dining.
-This will expose more people to the beauty and amenities of the area, We anticipate that many visitors will want to return again and again, bringing more dollars to the area over time.
+Terrace Mountain Lodge would have convention facilities and higher-end rooms, along with many services found at larger resorts such as a spa and fine dining.
+This will expose more people to the beauty and amenities of the area.
+We anticipate that many visitors will want to return again and again, bringing more dollars to the area over time.